celestiaorg/docs/nodes/overview.md

 - [Light node](./light-node.md): Light clients conduct data availability sampling on the Data Availability network.

-You can learn more about how to setup each different node by going through each tutorial guide.
+You can learn more about how to set up each different node by going through each tutorial guide.

 ![Banner](/img/node-requirements.jpg)